Au pair stay in Ireland

 Non EU citizens must prove that they have several thousand euros at their disposal in order to be able to obtain a visa.

 You fulfil all the requirements?
 That's great.
 Then you can get started with the next steps of your au pair adventure.
 Use the information below to find out more about entry requirements and the specific conditions for an au pair stay in the Ireland.

 You don't fulfil all the requirements?
 Then unfortunately you cannot be an au pair in Ireland.
-Our tip: Consider an au pair stay in another great host country.
+But don't give up.
+There are lots of other countries to consider.
+Check now in which countries you can become an au pair.

 Please note: In Ireland there is no formal recognition of au pairing as a distinct form of cultural exchange, unlike in most other European countries.
 In the absence of such recognition, the only relevant official regulations governing the status of young persons in Ireland who have joined Irish families as au pairs are administered by the Workplace Relations Commission.
 The Workplace Relations Commission views au pairs as workers and the families that host them as employers.
 On this basis, the WRC maintains that the Minimum Wage regulations detailed here should be applied to au pairs.